preeticancode/hike-with-me/README.md

 ### **Media**
 The photos used on the home and sign up page are from our group hiking trip and some are mine.

-The some images used for the gallery page were taken from this other open source site.
+The some images used for the gallery page were taken from open source site (pixabay).

 Screenshot under README.md section titled "site overview" was created view [Am I responsive](http://ami.responsivedesign.is)